-6. Recent Developments
+VI.
+Recent Developments

 Additional lines of argument have been developed more recently.
 In Cho and McCallum (2009) the following argument is put forth.
 Consider a model in which there are two sectors, one of which is autonomous.
 That is, this "first" sector determines the values of some of the model's variables without reference to any variables or activities pertaining to the "second" sector.
 The latter, by contrast, determines values of the remaining endogenous variables in a manner that has them dependent upon the values generated in the first sector.
-In such a setting, it is possible that the overall system has the property of determinacy, suggesting that all variables are dynamically stable, whereas analysis reflecting the blockrecursive nature of the system yields quite different conclusions.
-Cho and McCallum (2009) present numerical examples for two-sector models of this type with each sector having just a single endogenous variable $(y{1t} \text{ and } y{2t})$ whose value in each period depends upon its own lagged value and its own value expected one period in the future.
-Sector one is autonomous but in sector two y{2t} depends in part on the expected value of y{1t+1} .
-In one example, consideration of sector one as autonomous indicates that y{1t} is dynamically stable while analysis of sector two, with y{1t} treated as exogenous, indicates that y{2t} will explode relative to the path of y{1t} .
-In a second example, the variable of the autonomous sector is explosive but the parameters for the other sector suggest that its endogenous variable will behave in a stable manner relative to the explosive path of the autonomous sector.11 Thus in both cases, standard analysis indicates that the bivariate system is determinate, whereas analysis that recognizes the block-recursive nature of the system indicates that in the first case one variable will be explosive and the other stable, while in the second case both variables will be explosive.
+In such a setting, it is possible that the overall system has the property of determinacy, suggesting that all variables are dynamically stable, whereas analysis reflecting the block-recursive nature of the system yields quite different conclusions.
+Cho and McCallum (2009) present numerical examples for two-sector models of this type, with each sector having just a single endogenous variable $(y{1t} \text{ and } y{2t})$ whose value in each period depends upon its own lagged value and its own value expected one period in the future.
+Sector one is autonomous, but in sector two y{2t} depends in part on the expected value of y{1t+1} .
+In one example, consideration of sector one as autonomous indicates that y{1t} is dynamically stable, while analysis of sector two, with y{1t} treated as exogenous, indicates that y{2t} will explode relative to the path of y{1t} .
+In a second example, the variable of the autonomous sector is explosive but the parameters for the other sector suggest that its endogenous variable will behave in a stable manner relative to the explosive path of the autonomous sector.12 Thus in both cases, standard analysis indicates that the bivariate system is determinate, whereas analysis that recognizes the block-recursive nature of the system indicates that in the first case one variable will be explosive and the other stable, while in the second case both variables will be explosive.

-Very recently I have proposed a distinct and more radical argument.
+Very recently, I have proposed a distinct and more radical argument.
 It goes as follows.
 Consider a linear model with m endogenous variables.
-In any such model there are $(2m)!/(m!)^2$ different fundamental RE solutions, i.e., expressions relating endogenous to predetermined and exogenous variables, that satisfy all orthogonality conditions for RE.
+In any such model, there are $(2m)!/(m!)^2$ different fundamental RE solutions, that is, expressions relating endogenous to predetermined and exogenous variables, which satisfy all orthogonality conditions for RE.
 It can be shown, however, that each of these solutions represents a different specification relating to the model's state variables; there is a one-to-one relationship between solutions and state-variable specifications.
 But any structural model, one that is designed to be policy invariant, is built upon a particular specification regarding state variables.
 Therefore, any structural model leads to a unique RE solution of the fundamentals type; the other fundamental solutions represent different assumptions pertaining to the relevant state variables.
 But what about "sunspot" solutions, ones that include random components unrelated to any of the fundamental variables?
 The answer is that the single fundamental solution that is consistent with the model's state variable specification will not support sunspot variables; only the other fundamental solutions will do so.
 Thus sunspot solutions represent, apparently, random variations from solutions that are inconsistent with a crucial aspect of the model's basic specification.
-This argument suggests, then, that there is an important sense in which RE "solution multiplicities" represent a multiplicity of models rather than a multiplicity of solutions to a single model.
-It should be added that this contention is based on work in progress.
+This argument suggests, then, that there is an important sense in which

-11 In Cho and McCallum (2009), the notation makes sector two the autonomous sector in this case.
+^{12.} In Cho and McCallum (2009), the notation makes sector two the autonomous sector in this case.
 Here I have not followed that notation so as to avoid changing the designation of which sector is autonomous.